 An establishment that either curtailed or stopped operations because of a government dictates or ordinance is eligible for some offsetting credit relative to the time its functions were diminished or stopped altogether.
 It need not always be the direct result of public order, but instead an economic after-effect.

 These are legitimate recipients of credits for portions each quarter they were hobbled or shut down.
 For example, some companies were shut down completely in the third and fourth quarters.
 However, this eligibility is not absolute.
-There are other considerations that can render you to not be an eligible employer:
+Other considerations can render you to not be an eligible employer:

 - If the company or agency performs an essential service and remains at full capacity unless a supply shortage or other problem limits the services.

-- If the organization can do business while its workforce makes their contributions remotely by means of computer technology.
+- If the organization can do business while its workforce makes their contributions remotely using computer technology.
 Many firms were able to do this in 2020-2021, and thus employee wages were paid.

 Shrunken Revenue